Skip to main content

 • Letters of Evaluation (including faculty and a veterinarian letter)

-• Veterinary Experience (under the direct supervision of a veterinarian)
+• Veterinary Experience ( under the direct supervision of a veterinarian and other animal experience)

 • Volunteering, as well as charitable/altruistic endeavors